 A nanny is more likely to work on a full-time basis or, at the very least consistent shifts.
 They may come in daily, three times a week or a certain number of days per month, but they are not likely to be hired once-off or only on occasion, much like a babysitter would be.

 A living wage is defined as an amount that can cover basic expenses so that a person can live a “frugal but dignified life” (Hopkins, 2016).
 This is calculated on an individual basis, taking into account their particular situation in life and the expenses that are necessary for survival.
-It is therefore dependant on the number of family members a person is supporting, how far they live from their employer and therefore transport costs, and a few other factors.
+It is, therefore, dependent on the number of family members a person is supporting, how far they live from their employer and therefore transport costs, and a few other factors.

 Don’t forget that any extra hours that the nanny works, over weekends or holidays, should be paid as overtime.
-It is important that your nanny knows that she is a valued employee and that her extra work is seen and accounted for.
+Your nanny must know that she is a valued employee and that her extra work is seen and accounted for.

 Au pairing rates

 Unlike a nanny, an au pair will not expect to do any housework or cooking.
-They will most likely have their own transport and will make sure that the children are able to attend after-school sports and extra-mural activities while the parents are unable to.
+They will most likely have their transport and will make sure that the children can attend after-school sports and extra-mural activities while the parents are unable to.

 Homework would also be something an au pair takes care of, and general caretaking until the parents arrive home from work or other duties.
 Au pairs could also attend events and functions to handle the childcare, like nannies.
 Some families take their au pairs on vacation with them, which is both an experience for the au pair and a helping hand for the parents.

-An au pair working full time for a family, at an average of 40 hours per week, with her own car would expect to earn anywhere from R7 000 to R11 000 per month.
+The average monthly salary for an au pair in South Africa is R 12,500 based on 1975 salaries.
+Currently, the average annual salary is R 150,000 or R 76.92 per hour, with entry-level positions starting at R 132,000 per year and experienced workers earning up to R 396,000 per year.
 Of course, the salary would depend on how many children there are, as well as how often driving needs to be done and whether petrol is included or comes as a separate payment.

 If children are in higher grades and need homework support, your au pair may also need a certain level of education behind them to be able to help with certain subjects.